 Read about presumptive conditions for ionizing radiation.

-VA has recognized certain diseases as related to ionizing radiation exposure during military service.
+VA recognizes certain diseases as related to ionizing radiation exposure during military service.
 Veterans may be eligible for disability compensation and health care for these diseases.
 Their survivors also may be eligible for survivors' benefits.

 Presumptive conditions for ionizing radiation